 Before I get into this, let me start out by saying that learning how to make printables is NOT a get rich plan.
 In fact, I have yet to get rich off of designing printables, but I make enough money for fun things like clothes and vacation…and sometimes food because food is fun for me.

-How to Make Printables and Make Money Selling Them:
+3 Ways to Make Money Selling Printables

 Before I took up blogging full-time (okay, part-time because I’m a mom, and I can’t blog 40 hours a week), I designed party printable sets.
 I loved it because I would create a set, take party pictures, and add them to my Etsy shop.
 Most people wanted the invites customized, so it wasn’t completely passive, but it was a steady income for a while.